M1 Abrams: Production starts

-In January 1978, a program was initiated to develop an enhanced version of the 105mm gun, the M68A1 as a possible alternate weapon for the M1 Abrams.
-The new XM24/L55 gun barrel was 18 inches (45.72 cm) longer in comparison to the XM24/L52 barrel used on the M60 tanks.
-It has a higher chamber pressure, reinforced breech and a higher muzzle velocity.

-Low rate initial production (LRIP) of the vehicle was approved on 7 May 1979.
+Low rate initial production (LRIP) of the vehicle was approved in May 1979.
 In February 1982, General Dynamics Land Systems Division (GDLS) purchased Chrysler Defense, after Chrysler built over 1,000 M1s.

 A total of 3,273 M1 Abrams tanks were produced during 1979–1985 and first entered U.S. Army service in 1980.
-Production at the government-owned, GDLS-operated Lima Army Tank Plant in Lima, Ohio, was joined by vehicles built at the Detroit Arsenal Tank Plant in Warren, Michigan from 1982 to 1996.
+Production at the government-owned, GDLS-operated Lima Army Tank Plant in Lima, Ohio, was joined by vehicles built at the Detroit Arsenal Tank Plant (DATP) in Warren, Michigan from 1982 to 1991 (DATP also produced the 11 preproduction models in 1978.).
 The U.S. Army Laboratory Command (LABCOM), under the supervision of the United States Army Research Laboratory (ARL), was also heavily involved with designing the tank with M1A1 armor resistant shells, M829A2 armor-penetrating rounds, and improved weapon range.

 The M1 was armed with the license-built M68A1 version of the 105 mm Royal Ordnance L7 gun.
-The tank featured the first of its kind Chobham armor.
+The tank featured the first-of-its-kind Chobham armor.
 The M1 Abrams was the first to use this advanced armor.
-It consisted of an arrangement of metal plates, ceramic blocks and open space.
-An improved model called the M1IP was produced briefly in 1984 and contained upgrades to armour and other small improvements.
-The M1IP models were used in the Canadian Army Trophy NATO tank gunnery competition in 1985 and 1987.
+It consisted of an arrangement of metal and ceramic plates.
+An improved model called the IPM1 was produced briefly in 1984 and contained upgrades to armor and other small improvements.

+120 mm gun M1A1

+A number of considerations had led the service and its contractors to favor the Army's standard M68 105 mm gun over Germany's 120 mm Rheinmetall Rh-120 smoothbore gun for the XM1.
+To begin with, the 105 mm gun was "the smallest, lightest, and least costly gun adequate for the job."
+Indeed, new kinetic energy ammunition for the weapon then under development by the Army promised to extend the gun's usefulness well into the future.
+And because the Army's other tanks, the M60 and the upgraded M48, as well as the tanks of virtually every other NATO nation, used the 105 mm gun, mounting that gun on the XM1 promised to increase standardization within the alliance.
+Moreover, the continuing development of the new ammunition for the XM1 automatically upgraded every other gun in NATO.
+For all of these reasons, the XM1's development proceeded "on the assumption that the 105 mm gun would probably be the eventual main armament."
+The tripartite British—American—German gun trials of 1975 produced a general agreement in the U.S. Defense Department that at some future point, a 120 mm gun of some design would be added to the XM1.
+Apparently anticipating this, Chrysler and GM had both made changes to their tanks during development to make them compatible with a variety of main guns.
+In January 1978, the Secretary of the Army announced that the Rheinmetall 120 mm gun would be mounted on future production versions of the XM1.
+This decision established the requirement for a separate program for the XM1E1 (with 120 mm gun) so that the XM1 program could continue unimpeded.